david-allen-young/hasbro-take-home/README.md

       attributeDirty[attribute] = true;
    }
    ```
+   * Attributes start at a default value (0) and can be explicitly set using SetBaseAttribute(AttributeKey, int).
+   * If error logging is enabled and the AttributeKey fails validation, write an error to the log.
+   * Set baseAttributes[attribute] to the given value.
+   * Update attributeDirty[attribute] to indicate that this attribute's cached value is no longer valid.

 * **Applying Layered Effects**
     * Effects are applied through AddLayeredEffect(LayeredEffectDefinition), modifying base attributes according to their operation type (e.g., add, multiply, set).